TobyFlynn/INS-Solver/README.md

   - The 'kernels' directory contains all the OP2 kernels.
   - All other directories are created by the OP2 code generation.
 - The 'tools' directory contains an unstructured VTK to CGNS mesh conversion code.
+- The 'grids' directory contains some sample grids.
+The code is currently set up to deal with `cylinder.vtk` and `cylinder2.vtk`.
+Currently identifying the type of boundary edge (e.g. inflow/outflow/wall) is hard coded when loading in the mesh.

 Build instructions:
 ```